Reborn (1981 film)

 Reborn (Renacer) is a 1981 Spanish thriller film co-written and directed by Bigas Luna.

 The first English-language production of Luna, it was shot between Houston, Galveston, Los Angeles and Barcelona.
 It premiered out of competition at the 38th edition of the Venice Film Festival.

+Plot

+When a woman starts bleeding from Christ's crucifixion wounds, her boyfriend must shield her from a manipulative evangelist.